Sharing Your Wistia Videos

 Private Sharing is great for keeping your media secure, selling content, and having more direct access to how viewers are interacting with your account.
 That data will live in Private User Sessions.

-You can access Private Sharing on a project by selecting the padlock icon next to your project title, or by choosing Privacy & Sharing from the menu.
+You can access Private Sharing on a folder by selecting the padlock icon next to your folder title, or by choosing Permissions from the menu.

 The most common way to share your videos is to embed them out in the wild.
 There are two types of embed codes at Wistia: inline embeds, and popover embeds.
 Inline embeds are pretty much exactly what they sound like — they’ll play right on your webpage, “inline” with your other website content.
 Popover embeds will play in a lightbox over your webpage when a viewer clicks a thumbnail or text link.